 Hiking time: 2 hours

 You can only walk on Wreck Beach at low tide, so make sure you check the tide and swells before you walk.
-This return journey is just over 2km, but the steep nature of the descent down the 350 steps makes it more challenging than the distance would imply.
+This return journey is just over 2km from the Wreck Beach carpark, but the steep nature of the descent down the 350 steps makes it more challenging than the distance would imply.
 But, the effort is more than worth it when you consider the views from the beach.
 The views are gorgeous and you can seek out the anchors of two ships that were once wrecked here: the Fiji and the Marie Gabrielle.
 It’s not called Wreck Beach for nothing!
 If you plan to take this walk, keep track of the tides with a service like Tide Forecast.

 Hiking from Princetown to Glenample